-The series measured by Rico Sinobas during September 1855, and other previous declination values for the city of Madrid that were noted by him (Rico Sinobas, 1856) are also shown in Fig. 6b (the full dataset recompiled by Rico Sinobas is given by Fig. S3 of the Supplementary Material).
+The series measured by Rico Sinobas during September 1855 and other previous declination values for the city of Madrid that were noted by him (Rico Sinobas, 1856) are also shown in Fig. 6b (the full dataset recompiled by Rico Sinobas is given in Fig. S3).
 We have also estimated the declination values for these epochs using the gufm1 model (see Fig. 6b).
 Results show discrepancies between the Spanish declination measurements and the model predictions that increase for epochs before 1880.
-After 1904, the ROM was integrated in the IGN, and no further magnetic measurements were conducted at this location.
+After 1904, the ROM was integrated into the IGN, and no further magnetic measurements were conducted at this location.

-- 137 As it can be seen in Fig. 6, the amount of declination data available for the coordinates of the ROM is very scarce and it is - 138 impossible to define a declination curve using only these data covering the last centuries.
-In the following section, we 139 present other source of data that will help to solve this problem. - 140
+As can be seen in Fig. 6, the amount of declination data available for the coordinates of the ROM is very scarce, and it is impossible to define a declination curve using only these data covering the last centuries.
+In the following section, we present other sources of data that will help to solve this problem.